I am just an aging drummer boy

 Your sister gave me diamonds

-And I gave 'em to your wife."
+And I laid down with your wife."

 Oh father, please help me